-Once there, Gelabale found himself in a Johnny Kerr style bruhaha when he agreed to sign for Lucentum Alicante in Spain's ACB, only to find that the agreed salary had been changed without his knowledge when he turn up to sign the contract.
+Once there, Gelabale found himself in a Johnny Kerr-style bruhaha when he agreed to sign for Lucentum Alicante in Spain’s ACB, only to find that the agreed salary had been changed without his knowledge when he turned up to sign the contract.
 He left without signing the deal and fired his agent.
-And then came the trip to the Lakers' training camp.
+And then came the trip to the Lakers’ training camp.

 A few weeks later, Gelabale joined Cholet, the French team he started his professional career with.
-In 5 Eurocup games for Gelabale averaged 7.6 points and 4.2 rebounds, alongside 9.6 points and 3.9 rebounds per game in the French league.
+In five EuroCup games for them, Gelabale averaged 7.6 points and 4.2 rebounds, alongside 9.6 points and 3.9 rebounds per game in the French league.

 – Otis George